Wintellect/MSLearn/Introduction to Git/includes/01-introduction.md

 - You can see all the changes made to your project, when the changes were made, and who made them.
 - Every change has a message associated with it, explaining the reason for the change.
 - You can retrieve every past version of the entire project or individual files.
-- You can make branches, wherein changes can be made experimentally.
+- You can create *branches*, wherein changes can be made experimentally.
 This allows several different sets of changes (for example, features or bug fixes) to be worked on at the same time, possibly by different people, without impacting the master branch.
+Later, you can merge the changes you want to keep back into master.
-- You can attach a tag to a version, for example to mark a new release.
+- You can attach a tag to a version — for example to mark a new release.

 Git is a fast, versatile, highly scalable, free, open-source version-control system.
 Its primary author is [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds), the creator of Linux.
 If you're interested, you can learn how Git came about by reading [A Short History of Git](https://git-scm.com/book/en/v2/Getting-Started-A-Short-History-of-Git).